samausmith/se_project_react/README.md

 ### Introduction

 What to Wear (WTWR) is a web application that implements weather API to dynamically and automatically display the weather conditions and suitable clothing options.
-The application will also allow the user to add more items to the wardrobe.
+The application will also allow the user to add, remove, like items, and edit their profile.
+Users are unable to remove items if they do not own the card.
+Lastly, unregistered users can sign up and are automatically signed in for convenience.

 ### Tech Stack